ethereum-optimism/optimism/specs/derivation.md

 ### Batch Buffering

+[batch-buffering]: #batch-buffering

 During the *Batch Buffering* stage, we reorder batches by their timestamps.
-If batches are missing for a given [time slot][g-time-slot], this stage also generates empty batches to fill gaps.
+If batches are missing for some [time slots][g-time-slot] and a valid batch with a higher timestamp exists, this stage also generates empty batches to fill the gaps.

 Batches are pushed to the next stage whenever there is one or more sequential batches directly following the timestamp of the current [safe L2 head][g-safe-l2-head] (the last block that can be derived from the canonical L1 chain).